Electricity transformers

 electricity from the power station and then transform it to

 lower voltages when it reaches its various destinations.
-Even so, about
+(Even so, centralized power stations

-two thirds of the energy that leaves a power plant is still wasted on
+are still very inefficient.
+About two thirds of the energy that arrives at a power plant,

 How does a transformer work?